ievans3024/libfind/README.md

 ```
 # all files under /path/to/some/dir
-find.py /path/to/some/dir
+pyfind /path/to/some/dir

 # also follow links
-find.py -L /path/to/some/dir
+pyfind -L /path/to/some/dir

 # plain filename
-find.py /path/to/some/dir --name abc  # case sensitive
+pyfind /path/to/some/dir --name abc  # case sensitive
-find.py /path/to/some/dir --iname abc  # case insensitive
+pyfind /path/to/some/dir --iname abc  # case insensitive

 # glob expression
-find.py /path/to/some/dir --name 'ab*'  # case sensitive
+pyfind /path/to/some/dir --name 'ab*'  # case sensitive
-find.py /path/to/some/dir --iname 'ab*'  # case insensitive
+pyfind /path/to/some/dir --iname 'ab*'  # case insensitive

 # regex
-find.py /path/to/some/dir --rname '[abc]+'  # case sensitive
+pyfind /path/to/some/dir --rname '[abc]+'  # case sensitive
-find.py /path/to/some/dir --rname '(?i:[abc]+)'  # case insensitive
+pyfind /path/to/some/dir --rname '(?i:[abc]+)'  # case insensitive
 ```

 ## Changelog